blueskyletters/blueskyletters.github.io/_posts/2020-12-26-the-unlikely-pilgrimage-of-harold-fry-book-review.md

 ---
 A heart-warming work of fiction with lots of wisdom

-> _“Beginnings could happen more than once, or in different ways.” -_Rachel Joyce, _The Unexpected Pilgrimage of Harold Fry_
+> _“If we don't go mad once in a while, there's no hope.”-_ Rachel Joyce, _The Unexpected Pilgrimage of Harold Fry_

 Before I go into the review, let me tell you how I discovered this book.
 I was mesmerized by the book _A Man Called Ove_ by Frederik Backman.
 Who wouldn't?
 A realistically heart-warming story that makes one cry and laugh at the same time.
 So I wanted to find a book that had such a simple, beautiful yet powerful story.
 Google gave me a couple of recommendations and _The Unlikely Pilgrimage of Harold Fry_ was one of them.
 If you loved Ove, then I would definitely recommend you to take a walk with Harold.